-The ultimate goal of the Roswell Park Cancer Institute (RPCI) Gynecologic Oncology Fellowship program is to improve the health care of women.
+The ultimate goal of the Roswell Park Comprehensive Cancer Center (RPCI) Gynecologic Oncology Fellowship program is to improve the health care of women.
 We intend to accomplish this by training fellows in the comprehensive management of women with gynecologic malignancies as well as in the fields of clinical and translational research.
 It is our goal to provide this training in a structured, mentored fashion with consistent, timely monitoring of the fellows progress.

 The educational objectives of the RPCI Gynecologic Oncology Fellowship Program include the following:

 The RPCI Gynecologic Oncology Fellowship Program is fully aligned with the terminal and enabling objectives specified by the American Board of Obstetrics and Gynecology (ABOG).

 - To educate and train physicians to provide consultative services and comprehensive management of patients with gynecologic malignancies

 - To provide fellows with an educational clinical cancer experience so they may gain the necessary knowledge and skills in the diagnosis and medical and surgical management of women with gynecologic malignancies